phili67/ecclesiacrm/docker/README.md

 - Clone this repository on your local computer
 - configure .env as needed
+- It's better to activate directly the https protocol (see the https part).
 - follow the lines here :

 ```shell